DaseinPhaos/alter-intro-std-rs/text/cmp-readme.md

 for [total order](https://en.wikipedia.org/wiki/Total_order).
 This means that, for all values in the implementing type: exactly one of `a<b`, `a==b` or `a>b` can be true; and that `a<b` and `b<c` implies `a<c`, the same goes for both `==` and `>`.

-This property is also reflected in the requierd method `cmp`: it returns an `Ordering`, instead of an `Option<Ordering` as in the case of `PartialOrd<Self>`.
+This property is also reflected in the required method `cmp`: it returns an `Ordering`, instead of an `Option<Ordering` as in the case of `PartialOrd<Self>`.

-A common trick can be used when implementing `Ord`: as the trait implies a total order, when implementing `PartialOrd<Self>` for supplimentary, the `partial_cmp` method can directly calls into `cmp` to avoid duplicated typing.
+A common trick can be used when implementing `Ord`: as the trait implies a total order, when implementing `PartialOrd<Self>` for supplementary, the `partial_cmp` method can directly calls into `cmp` to avoid duplicated typing.
 For example,

 ```rust
 #[derive(Eq)]